Institutional Review Board (IRB) For Human Research Participants Protection

 Human Subjects Protection CITI Mandatory Training Requirement **Read Instructions Below**

 CITI Training Instructions (Choose "Social & Behavioral Research-Basic Course" OR "Biomedical Research-Basic/Refresher")

 IRB Committee Members

-- Chair: Dr. Ludmilla Cosio Lima, Professor, Exercise Science and Health
+- Dr. Ludmilla Cosio Lima, Professor, Exercise Science and Health

 - Dr. Wilson Maina, Associate Professor, Philosophy

 - Dr. Giang-Nguyen Nguyen, Assistant Professor, Teacher Education & Educational Leadership